 “See then that you walk circumspectly, not as fools but as wise, redeeming the time, because the days are evil.”

 Also Read: Can You Handle the Truth?

 While society exchanges moral absolutes for what seems “right in their own eyes” (Judges 17:6), believers must be “committed to God’s truth in every element of our lives as the separation between light and dark become apparent in the world and in our society.”
 We are to redeem the time by renouncing world system standards and boldly proclaiming the Good News of Jesus Christ.
-By redeeming the time, believers will become viable change agents” for Christ until He returns (2 Peter 3:11-12).
+By redeeming the time, believers accept Paul’s challenge and become “change agents” for Christ until He returns (2 Peter 3:11-12).